ceramicnetwork/js-ceramic/packages/docid/README.md

 ### Usage

 You can create an instance from the parts.
 Document type string or integer and CID instance or string are required.
-Subnet and multibaseName are optional and default to 'devnet' and 'base36' respectively.
+Version CID and multibaseName are optional and default to null and 'base36' respectively.

 ```js
 import DocID from '@ceramicnetwork/docid'